 "Convict Conditioning" is not a book that teaches you how to develop "cute muscles", but a book that teaches you how to develop A book about the power of use, the power of the limit, the power of survival.

-The author Paul Wade spent 19 years in the harshest prison in the United States and gradually unearthed a set of the oldest fitness method.
+The author Paul Wade spent 19 years in the harshest prison in the United States and gradually unearthed a set of the oldest fitness methods.
 This book is very practical, from simple to difficult, step by step, but, In the end, they are all limited.
 People with a certain amount of perseverance can do it.

 Turning the first page will see a few words like this.
 At that time, I was pissed: